hknutzen/Netspoc/technical.markdown

 documentation describing how Nespoc works internally.
-The structure of this documentation will follow the Netspoc programm procedure, providing a general overview over the programm as well as orientation when joining in the source code.
+The structure of this documentation will follow the Netspoc programm procedure, providing a general overview over the programm as well as orientation when contributing to the source code.
 Network architectures are represented and processed by Netspoc as graphs, with routers and networks as nodes and interfaces as edges.
-For better understanding, several pictures are included in this documentation, using symbols from the legend below.
+For better understanding, several pictures are included in this documentation, using symbols depicted below.
 As you might have noticed, there is no symbol for interfaces included.
 As interfaces are needed whenever a network is connected to a router, we omitted their explicit representation.